paladox/testrepo-tm/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 ## Updates

+* 1.1.2-alpha.6 - 2016-06-06
+ * smoothed out CPU spikes from demuxer on slow machines (iPad 3)
+ * use XHR progress events to avoid hitting xhr.responseText early
+ * stream chunking fixes
+ * fixes for end of file
+ * pre-decode 1s of audio to smooth out beginning of playback a bit
+ * IE/Edge now uses Range-based chunking instead of MSStream for better proxy compatibility
+ * Fix for start of file when returned buffers are small
+ * Fix ended event for reals
+ * Fix end state when using muted audio
+* 1.1.2-alpha.5 - 2016-06-04
+ * updated audio-feeder to 0.4.2 with IE and Web Audio fixes
+ * fix for hanging playback in certain threading conditions
+ * allow video decode and audio decode to be in parallel as well as drawing and decode
+ * pipeline multiple audio packet decodes for better slow IE perf
+ * fixes to late-frame a/v resynchronization
+ * new demo perf graph
+ * framecallback reports more per-frame info
+* 1.1.2-alpha.4 - 2016-06-01
+ * use smaller streaming read chunk size on IE for smoother perf
+ * demux less aggressively
+ * lazy-extract buffers from strings on Safari for smoother demuxing perf on slow iOS
+ * tweak to liboggz to reduce ogg demux overhead on slow iOS
+ * retooled playback loop for better threading parallelism
+ * increased audio buffer sizes for smoother playback on slow machines
+ * recover from streaming timeouts in IE/Edge
+ * fix some streaming chunk-boundary bugs in Safari/Chrome/Firefox
+ * restore a/v sync much faster after late frames by pausing audio
+ * fixes for duplicate frame handling and "1000fps" Theora files
+* 1.1.2-alpha.3 - 2016-05-28
+ * partial error handling of failure to load initial data
+* 1.1.2-alpha.2 - 2016-05-28
+ * default video memory limit back to 32MB
+ * 'memoryLimit' option key to override video decoder memory limit
+* 1.1.2-alpha.1 - 2016-05-28
+ * more seek fixes
+ * fixed bug in StreamFile buffering that broke some seeks
+ * retooled loop to avoid recursion crashes in Chrome
+ * enabled WebGL on more devices (no longer using failIfMajorPerformanceCaveat: true)
+ * fixed inflated CPU time reporting when using worker threads
+ * bumped up video codec memory limits to 64MB to aid with 4K testing
+* 1.1.2-alpha.0 - 2016-05-22
+ * fix memory leak in WebM demuxer
+ * allow WebM files to play all the way to end
+ * implement seeking in WebM
 * 1.1.1 - 2016-05-18
  * fix for regression when hitting 'play' during loading
  * fix for Theora streams with pathologically high frequency of dupe frames